dajobe/rasqal/tests/sparql/exists/README.md

 1. **Parser Support**: EXISTS/NOT EXISTS keywords and grammar rules
 2. **Expression System**: RASQAL_EXPR_EXISTS and
-   RASQAL_EXPR_NOT_EXISTS operators
+   RASQAL_EXPR_NOT_EXISTS operators.
-3. **Variable Scoping**: Fixed parser limitation for variables used only in EXISTS
+3. **Variable Scoping**: Fixed parser limitation for variables used only in EXISTS.
-4. **Evaluation Engine**: Heuristic-based evaluation returning proper boolean results
+4. **Evaluation Engine**: Heuristic-based evaluation returning proper boolean results.

 For more technical details, see the main project documentation.